FreeProject089/f-100d-manual/src/ARN-72 TACAN/tacan.md

 ### Dual Rotary Switch - Outer Knob

-The outer knob selects the first two digits (0 - 12) of the TACAN channel selection.
+Sets the first two digits (0-12) of the TACAN channel.

 ### Dual Rotary Switch - Inner Knob

-The inner knob selects the last digit (0-9) of the TACAN channel selection.
+Sets the last digit (0-9) of the TACAN channel.

 ### Volume Control Knob

-This control regulates the volume of the signal to the headset.
+Regulates the volume of the signal to the headset.

 ### Power Switch